FishWash/team-j-java-games/src/tankGame/README.md

 - java -cp src tankGame.TankGameApplication

 ## Controls
-- Player 1: WASD to move, R to shoot
+- Player 1: WS to move front and back, AD to turn left and right, R to shoot
-- Player 2: IJKL to move, P to shoot
+- Player 2: IK to move front and back, JL to turn left and right, P to shoot
-- Space to start/resume
+- Space to start/resume game
-- Esc to pause/exit
+- Esc to pause/exit game